codeRazX/Uptask--Frontend/README.md

 ---

-Backend is available is a [Backend UpTask](https://github.com/codeRazX/UpTask--Backend)
+Backend is available in a [Backend UpTask](https://github.com/codeRazX/UpTask--Backend)